Robert E. Lee: Military engineer career

 Life at Fort Monroe was marked by conflicts between artillery and engineering officers.
 Eventually, the War Department transferred all engineering officers away from Fort Monroe, except Lee, who was ordered to take up residence on the artificial island of Rip Raps across the river from Fort Monroe, where Fort Wool would eventually rise, and continue work to improve the island.
 Lee duly moved there, then discharged all workers and informed the War Department he could not maintain laborers without the facilities of the fort.

 In 1834, Lee was transferred to Washington as General Gratiot's assistant.
 Lee had hoped to rent a house in Washington for his family, but was not able to find one; the family lived at Arlington, though Lieutenant Lee rented a room at a Washington boarding house for when the roads were impassable.
 In mid-1835, Lee was assigned to assist Andrew Talcott in surveying the southern border of Michigan.
-While on that expedition, he responded to a letter from an ill Mary Lee, which had requested he come to Arlington, "But why do you urge my immediate return, & tempt one in the strongest manner[?] ...
+While on that expedition, he responded to a letter from an ill Mary Lee, which had requested he come to Arlington, "But why do you urge my immediate return, & tempt one in the strongest manner[?]...
 I rather require to be strengthened & encouraged to the full performance of what I am called on to execute."
 Lee completed the assignment and returned to his post in Washington, finding his wife ill at Ravensworth.
 Mary Lee, who had recently given birth to their second child, remained bedridden for several months.
 In October 1836, Lee was promoted to first lieutenant.

-Lee served as an assistant in the chief engineer's office in Washington, D.C. from 1834 to 1837, but spent the summer of 1835 helping to lay out the state line between Ohio and Michigan.
+Lee served as an assistant in the chief engineer's office in Washington, D.C. from 1834 to 1837, but spent the summer of 1835 helping to lay out the state line between Ohio and Michigan, in the company of Lt.
+Washington Hood.
 As a first lieutenant of engineers in 1837, he supervised the engineering work for St. Louis harbor and for the upper Mississippi and Missouri rivers.
 Among his projects was the mapping of the Des Moines Rapids on the Mississippi above Keokuk, Iowa, where the Mississippi's mean depth of 2.4 ft was the upper limit of steamboat traffic on the river.
 His work there earned him a promotion to captain.
 Around 1842, Captain Robert E. Lee arrived as Fort Hamilton's post engineer.

 Marriage and family

-While Lee was stationed at Fort Monroe, he married Mary Anna Randolph Custis (1808–1873), great-granddaughter of Martha Washington by her first husband Daniel Parke Custis, and step-great-granddaughter of George Washington, the first president of the United States.
+While Lee was stationed at Fort Monroe, he married Mary Anna Randolph Custis (1807–1873), great-granddaughter of Martha Washington by her first husband Daniel Parke Custis, and step-great-granddaughter of George Washington, the first president of the United States.
 Mary was the only surviving child of George Washington Parke Custis, George Washington's stepgrandson, and Mary Lee Fitzhugh Custis, daughter of William Fitzhugh and Ann Bolling Randolph.
 Robert and Mary married on June 30, 1831, at Arlington House, her parents' house just across the Potomac from Washington.
 The 3rd U.S. Artillery served as honor guard at the marriage.
 They eventually had seven children, three boys and four girls: